raphamorim/awesome-canvas/README.md

 - [Create a game chracter with HTML5 and JavaScript - Part 1](http://www.williammalone.com/articles/create-html5-canvas-javascript-game-character/1/)
 - [Create a game chracter with HTML5 and JavaScript - Part 2](http://www.williammalone.com/articles/create-html5-canvas-javascript-game-character/2/)
 - [Khan Academy - Hour of Drawing with Code](https://www.khanacademy.org/computing/hour-of-code/hour-of-code-tutorial/v/welcome-hour-of-code)
+- [Making a Lunar Lander in JavaScript](http://students.cs.ucl.ac.uk/schoolslab/projects/HT5) - A 5 lesson tutorial that explain how to make a Lunar Lander game in JavaScript.

 ## License